kataras/golog/README.md

     golog.Warn("This is a warning message")
     golog.Error("This is an error message")
     golog.Debug("This is a debug message")
-    golog.Fatal("Fatal will exit no matter what, but it will also print the log message if logger's Level is >=FatalLevel") }
+    golog.Fatal(`Fatal will exit no matter what,
+    but it will also print the log message if logger's Level is >=FatalLevel`) }
 ```